Journal

 Bottom line

-A podcast studio in Nice costs between €199 and €799 per session, depending on length, number of mics, video, and depth of editing.
+A session at Studio Nice Podcast costs between €250 and €799, depending on length, number of mics, video, and depth of editing.
+Across the independent studios on the Riviera a two-hour package runs roughly €199 to €349.
 The differences between studios come mostly from post-production — that's the line item to dig into before you sign.

 If your podcast exists already or you're seriously launching, the question is rarely "cheap or expensive" — it's "how much more time can I afford to lose doing it alone".
 To discuss your case in five minutes, we're on WhatsApp — faster than email.